-- Caustic soda (sodium hydroxide) to neutralize the naturally acidic water found in Long Island ground-water.
+- Caustic soda (sodium hydroxide) to neutralize the naturally acidic water found in Long Island groundwater.
 Raising the pH level to a neutral range of approximately 7.5 minimizes the corrosion of water mains, service lines and household plumbing. - Zinc metaphosphate to sequester iron, a mineral which is found naturally in Long Island groundwater.
 This sequestering agent combines with the iron and prevents the iron from discoloring the water.
 Since high water temperatures can cause the iron to come out of solution and possibly stain clothing, customers are advised to use cold or warm water when washing laundry to minimize this problem. - Zinc orthophosphate, a corrosion inhibitor which coats the surface of our water mains and service lines thereby reducing corrosion and extending their useful service life. - Air strippers and granular activated carbon treatment are used to remove Volatile Organic Compounds from the water prior to distribution.
-These compounds have entered the water supply as a result of improper disposal practices by industries and have been detected in groundwater.
+These compounds have entered the water supply as a result of improper disposal practices by industries and have been detected in groundwater. - Iron removal treatment plants remove high levels of iron and manganese, which are natural occurring minerals in Long Island groundwater.